U.S. states probing Hyundai, Kia over vehicle fires: Connecticut AG

 “We are aware of multiple fires involving Connecticut vehicles, including some allegedly already repaired through the recall process.
 This is a serious matter, and we are moving aggressively and responsibly to uncover the facts and to ensure accountability,” Tong said in a statement.

+Hyundai said late Monday it is “fully cooperating with the government in this matter, and is committed to providing American motorists with safe, high quality, efficient and affordable vehicles.”
+The company added it “has made numerous improvements to our engine manufacturing, and has enhanced our customer service efforts to address every single impacted customer.”

-Hyundai and Kia did not immediately respond to a request for comment.
+Kia did not immediately comment.
 A spokeswoman for the Connecticut attorney general declined to say how many states were taking part.

 Reuters reported in January that the companies would offer software upgrades for 3.7 million vehicles not being recalled.